Same-sex marriage in Massachusetts: Subsequent developments

+Native American nations

+The Mashpee Wampanoag Tribe and the Wampanoag Tribe of Gay Head have jurisdiction over marriages and divorces performed under tribal law.
+As a result, it is unclear if same-sex marriage is legal on their reservations.
+While there are no records of same-sex marriages as understood from a Western perspective being performed in Native American cultures, there is evidence for identities and behaviours that may be placed on the LGBT spectrum.
+Many of these cultures recognized two-spirit individuals who were born male but wore women's clothing and performed everyday household work and artistic handiwork which were regarded as belonging to the feminine sphere.
+This two-spirit status allowed for marriages between two biological males to be performed in some of these tribes.
+In the Massachusett language, the term for two-spirit is nees manut8ak.

 Marriage statistics

 In the first year, more than 6,200 same-sex couples had married in Massachusetts.
 That number fell to only 1,900 marriages in the second year.
 Out of the total of more than 8,100 marriages, 64% involved lesbian couples.
 In comparison, more than 36,000 heterosexual couples are married each year in Massachusetts.
 The number of marriage licenses issued to same-sex couples in Massachusetts leveled off at about 1,500 a year in 2006 and 2007.
 They represented about 4% of all marriages in the state.
 A total of 22,406 same-sex marriages were performed in Massachusetts from 2004 to 2012, mostly in Barnstable, Middlesex and Suffolk counties.
 Subtracting the first year total, an average of 2,025 marriages were performed each subsequent year.
+Approximately 32,000 same-sex couples had married in Massachusetts by 2024.

+The 2020 U.S. census showed that there were 20,913 married same-sex couple households (9,037 male couples and 11,876 female couples) and 12,539 unmarried same-sex couple households in Massachusetts.